Skip to content

 poetry run pytest uv run pytest

-poetry shell source .venv/bin/activate
+poetry env activate source .venv/bin/activate

 poetry lock uv lock